 Fang type staple removers work better for thicker stacks of staples paper and harder to reach areas like carpets, wood, and floors.
 It also works nicely with shipping package staples, which are larger than your average paper staple.

-In our testing, we strived for a minimum of ten staples removed from ten stacks of paper in under 20 seconds.
-We felt this was an acceptable test of most people’s patience.
+In our research, we strived for a minimum of ten staples removed from ten stacks of paper in under 20 seconds.
+We felt this was an acceptable evaluation of most people’s patience.

 Safety is a key consideration.
 Teeth and wands from staple removers should capture staples well.
 In many cases, they will even include magnetized ends to catch stray staples for easy disposal.